No Rain

 "No Rain" is a song by American rock band Blind Melon.
-It was released in 1992 as the second single from the band's debut album Blind Melon.
+It was released in 1993 as the second single from the band's debut album Blind Melon.
 The song is well known for its accompanying music video, which features the "Bee Girl" character.
 The music video, directed by Samuel Bayer, received heavy airplay on MTV at the time of its release.
-It subsequently helped propel Blind Melon to a multi-platinum level.
+It subsequently helped propel Blind Melon to multi-platinum status.

 The song is the band's highest-charting song, reaching number 20 on the US Billboard Hot 100 and number one on both the Billboard Album Rock Tracks and Modern Rock Tracks charts.
 It proved to be successful internationally, peaking at number one in Canada and number eight in Australia.

-Background
+Synopsis

-"No Rain" is in the key of E Mixolydian, and is performed in a moderately fast tempo.
+"No Rain" is in the key of E Mixolydian, and has a moderately fast tempo.

-Although the song is credited to the whole band, it was bassist Brad Smith who wrote the greater part of "No Rain".
+Although the song is credited to the whole band, bassist Brad Smith wrote most of "No Rain".
 He said: "The song is about not being able to get out of bed and find excuses to face the day when you have really, in a way, nothing."
-At the time, Smith had been dating a girl who was going through depression (she would sleep through sunny days and complain when it didn't rain), and for a while he told himself that he was writing the song from her perspective, though Smith later realized that he was also writing it about himself.
+At the time, Smith had been dating a depressed woman who slept through sunny days and complained when it did not rain.
+For a while, he told himself that he was writing the song from her perspective, and later realized that he was also writing it about himself.